techzinefair/techzinefair.github.io/README.md

 Once you add a new blogpost under this structure, it will show up in the list of posts at `localhost:4000/blog`, and its contents will be viewable when clicking on the post listing.

-To learn more, check out the [oficial Jekyll documentation for blog posts](https://jekyllrb.com/docs/posts/).
+To learn more, check out the [official Jekyll documentation for blog posts](https://jekyllrb.com/docs/posts/).

 ## Pushing to the main repository
 First of all, make sure to commit the changes you've made.
 In the main project directory, run: